Akilankm/Hadoop-Installation/README.md

 # Hadoop installation Steps :
 These are the steps used for installing the hadoop 3.2.1 (Single Node Cluster Setup).
 These setups are for the purpose of running the hadoop cluster on a single node.
-All steps are tested and verified with virtual machines (`Ubuntu 20.04 LTS`).
+All steps are tested and verified with virtual machines (**Ubuntu 20.04 LTS**).

+Hadoop excels when deployed in a fully distributed mode on a large cluster of networked servers.
+However, if you are new to Hadoop and want to explore basic commands or test applications, you can configure Hadoop on a single node.

+This setup, also called pseudo-distributed mode, allows each Hadoop daemon to run as a single Java process.
+A Hadoop environment is configured by editing a set of configuration files:

+ - bashrc
+ - hadoop-env.sh
+ - core-site.xml
+ - hdfs-site.xml
+ - mapred-site-xml
+ - yarn-site.xml

 -----------------------------------------------------------------------------------------------------------------------------
 ## Installation of Java